-This has been a rollercoaster of a year, but that hasn’t stopped South African trail runners from creating.
-In fact, it inspired some incredible creativity.
+It has been a roller coaster of a year, but that hasn’t stopped South African trail runners from getting into the outdoors – and filming their trail runs.

 Backyard Runners During the COVID19 Pandemic (2:02) by Roughing It With Ruth